Getting Into the Guts of Children’s Museums

 As far as criticisms, I’m sure people balk at the $6 per head charge.
 Mind you, they’d not bat an eyelash at renting a movie for 6 bucks to plop their kid in front of a TV for 2 hours.
 (Full disclosure: We’re not above that.)
 Throw in the beach pass to what I’m sure is a perfect little beach for families and they are getting a steal.

 I don’t know what your limit on beach passes is, but that’s certainly something to play up.
-And on days when the local history museums are having programs (ie, the Thomas Lee house and the Smith-Harris House – CTMQ Visits here and here), perhaps partner up with them to incentivize parents of older kids to “spend a day” learning in East Lyme.
+And on days when the local history museums are having programs (like the Thomas Lee House and the Brookside Farm Museum), perhaps partner up with them to incentivize parents of older kids to “spend a day” learning in East Lyme.
 I visited both those places on CT Open House day last year and they were both excellent – period costumes and activities for kids.

 Also, maybe even something with the wondrous Book Barn.
 Maybe 50% children’s books with a Children’s Museum receipt (or vice versa) or something.